danielepolencic/streams/README.md

   /* more code */
 };
 ```

+### Strings and Buffers
+The push method accepts only Buffers or Strings (* and objects, but more on these later).

 ## Writable
 A writable stream is a stream that consumes an input (readable and writeable